updated 8-18-07

 A good portion of the brain is dedicated to analyzing faces.
 As a result we try to see faces in anything that even remotely looks like a face.
 That's why we hear claims about seeing faces in so many things.

-Question 12: One of these coffee beans has a face on it.
+Question 11: A person's head and face is in this mix of coffee beans.
 Find it and tell me where it is.
 The task is difficult because we think we might see a face in every bean.
-Just one bean is a face.

 doublespeak book